-As specified by ATIS-1000080 [Ref 2], the SPC Token request contains the “atc” JASON object defined in draft-ietf-acme-authority-token-tnauthlist [Ref 12].
+As specified by ATIS-1000080 [Ref 2], the SPC Token request contains the “atc” JSON object defined in draft-ietf-acme-authority-token-tnauthlist [Ref 12].
 The “atc” object identifies the type and scope of certificates authorized by the SPC Token.
-(Essentially, the Subordinate CA is asking the STI-PA to issue an SPC Token that contains this same “atc” object.)
-In order to obtain an SPC Token that authorizes CA certificates, the token request “atc” object “ca” boolean shall be set to ‘true’.
+(Essentially, the STI-SCA is asking the STI-PA to issue an SPC Token that contains this same “atc” object.)
+In order to obtain an SPC Token that authorizes CA certificates, the token request “atc” object “CA” boolean shall be set to ‘true’.
 Otherwise, the token request “atc” object is populated as specified in ATIS-1000080 [Ref 2].

-An example of a request for an SPC Token sent by the Subordinate CA to the STI-PA is as follows:
+An example of a request for an SPC Token sent by the STI-SCA to the STI-PA is as follows:

 POST /at/account/:id/token HTTP/1.1